funkycrash/2018.02.13.forwardJS-Notes/notes.md

 Links to slides: https://thomashunter.name/presentations/async-await-javascript-v1/

-### Learned lessons from Pinterest rewriting a web app of their native app
+### Learned lessons from Pinterest rewriting a progressive web app of their native app
+Reasons to have a progressive web app:
+- Features on desktop don't break mobile
+- Less logical complexity
+- Additional surface for experimentation
+- Optimize for touch surfaces

+Mobile web you want to shoot for 200kb max of JavaScript.